sindresorhus/ky/readme.md

 #### How do I use this in Node.js?

-Node.js 18 and later supports `fetch` natively, so you can just use this package directly.
+Node.js supports `fetch` natively, so you can just use this package directly.

 #### How do I use this with a web app (React, Vue.js, etc.) that uses server-side rendering (SSR)?